 Children are assessed continually through observations, questioning and whilst working or playing with adults.
 These observations and assessments are used to inform the written reports.
 A report is made available electronically to Nursery and Reception parents towards the end of the Trinity Term.
-Parents are invited to make an appointment to discuss the contents of the report at the end of the Trinity Term.
+Parents are invited to discuss the contents of the report at the end of the Trinity Term.